-- #of evaluation findings and data used to inform program or policy - #/% of website visitors reporting they found the information they needed
+- #of evaluation findings and data used to inform program or policy - #/% of website visitors reporting they found the information they needed - % of staff and partners who rate internal service delivery as high

 ADMINISTRATION, INFORMATION & TECHNOLOGY

 Upgrade technology to support staff and partner business functions, data tracking and performance management.
 Efficiently and effectively manage F5AC resources (financial, human and technology) to enhance productivity and impact.